51 Pegasi b: Name

 In July 2014, the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name for this planet was Dimidium.
 The name was submitted by the de, Switzerland.
 'Dimidium' is Latin for 'half', referring to the planet's mass of approximately half the mass of Jupiter.

 Discovery

 The exoplanet's discovery was announced on October 6, 1995, by Michel Mayor and Didier Queloz of the University of Geneva in the journal Nature.
 They used the radial velocity method with the ELODIE spectrograph on the Observatoire de Haute-Provence telescope in France and made world headlines with their announcement.
 For this discovery, they were awarded the 2019 Nobel Prize in Physics.

 The planet was discovered using a sensitive spectroscope that could detect the slight and regular velocity changes in the star's spectral lines of around 70 metres per second.
 These changes are caused by the planet's gravitational effects from just 7 million kilometres' distance from the star.

 Within a week of the announcement, the planet was confirmed by another team using the Lick Observatory in California.

-This was the first discovery of an exoplanet orbiting a Sun-like star (the first exoplanet discovery was made by Aleksander Wolszczan in 1992, around pulsar PSR 1257).
-It marked a turning point and forced astronomers to accept that giant planets could exist in short-period orbits.
-Once astronomers realized that it was worth looking for giant planets with the currently available technology, much more telescope time was devoted to radial velocity planet searches, and hence many more exoplanets in the Sun's neighborhood were discovered.